Adverb Clauses of Condition and Concession: Understanding the Basics

 Question 6 of 11

-6. Which of the following is an example of an adverb clause of concession?
+6. What is the purpose of an adverb clause of concession?

 Question 6 of 11